 Oracle VM VirtualBox supports teleporting.
 Teleporting is moving a virtual machine over a network from one Oracle VM VirtualBox host to another, while the virtual machine is running.
 This works regardless of the host operating system that is running on the hosts.
-You can teleport virtual machines between Oracle Solaris and macOS hosts, for example.
+You can teleport virtual machines between Oracle Solaris and Mac OS X hosts, for example.